 “[T]here’s a huge change in the availability of vegetarian and vegan food,” Singer said.
 “Nobody would have known what ‘vegan’ meant in 1975.”

-“Going into the holidays, we’re seeing [a] great uptick in orders,” Dan Curtin, president of Greenleaf Foods, which owns Field Roast, told CNN last year.
+“Going into the holidays, we’re seeing [a] great uptick in orders,” Dan Curtin, president of Greenleaf Foods, which owns Field Roast, told CNN in 2020.
 Greenleaf is a subsidiary of Canada’s leading meat conglomerate, Maple Leaf Foods.
 Curtin says sales of Field Roast’s holiday roasts are on the rise.
 “You don’t have to be just a plant-based food consumer only to try the product.”

 The moral dilemma

 Protesting animal exploitation is not new.
 Celebrities lend their names to all manner of animal rights causes.
 And they have long spoken out against Thanksgiving turkey slaughters.
 In 2018, filmmaker Kevin Smith went vegan after suffering a major heart attack.
 That shift ultimately led to a moral pivot as well.

 “This’ll be the first year that we’re breaking the chain with bad tradition and nobody’s going to be eating any bird,” Kevin told Farm Sanctuary as he sat surrounded by rescued turkeys a few years back.

 In 2019, Academy Award winner Joaquin Phoenix also urged his fans to go turkey-free.
 “I object to animal cruelty, environmental destruction, the exploitation of slaughterhouse workers, and the deep wounds inflicted upon rural communities by the factory farming industry,” the longtime vegan said.

 Phoenix, who’s been vegan since age four, said that he would be celebrating a more compassionate Thanksgiving “by leaving turkey off” of his dinner plate in 2021.